Justin Spurlock: Senior Pastor

 Sheila Chester: Celebration Band Director

 Sheila grew up on a ranch in South Dakota where she learned to play guitar.
+She was raised in a small Lutheran Church where she was able to sing loud and proud.
 She has always enjoyed singing and sharing music with others, even pursuing open mic nights and producing her own CD.
+She has lived in the Denver Metro area since 2001 and has sang in several worship bands over the years.

 Now as a mom, Sheila was ready to bring music into her life in a new way, and she found Grace.
 As the Celebration Band leader, she leads the 9 a.m. service in worship by bringing modern music to Grace.